 Jessie Pope's pro-war poems were originally published to encourage enlistment and were very popular.View images from this item (6)

-Poems by Rupert Brooke 'The Dead' and 'The Soldier'
+Poetry manuscripts of Rupert Brooke, including 'The Dead' and 'The Soldier'

 Rupert Brooke's The Soldier was one of the most famous poems written during the war.View images from this item (2)

 Usage terms Creative Commons Attribution Non Commercial licence